Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Everyone is affected by varying degrees of stress.
+Everyone is affected by varying degrees of stress and anxiety.
 Too much stress causes fatigue and is dangerous to health.
 Serious stress such as a job loss or death of a loved one can become life threatening.

 Causes of stress include drug addiction, alcohol dependence, lack of sleep, overwhelming personal problems, depression, sudden change of lifestyle, allergies, chronic illness, mineral depletion, noise pollution, overcrowding, and poverty.